akkana/billtracker/FlaskNotes.md

 export FLASK_APP=run_billtracker.py
 export DATABASE_URL=postgresql:///DBNAME
 followed by: flask db upgrade

+flask db upgrade is also a good way to create a new database, up to the most recent migration.

 Sometimes the database gets confused about where it is, and wants to do upgrades it's already done (which of course will fail).